bobtodd/bananas/soccer/notes.md

     $:.unshift("~/BtWk/bananas/imw/lib")
     $:.unshift("~/BtWk/bananas/icss/lib")

-in order to point ruby to the proper files.
+in order to point Ruby to the proper files.
 But when I try

     > ./html_selector.rb